jimratliff/GenoMac-user/README.md

   - As I recall, this bug goes back years.

 ## Appendix: Compilation of selected settings choices
+- Finder
+  - Open new windows to $HOME, not Recents
+    - This is meant to be bootstrapped (TODO), not maintenance, so as not to prevent a user from making a different permanent choice.
+  - Show (a) the Library folder, (b) hidden files, and (c) filename extensions
+  - Preferred window view: List view
+    - Calculate all sizes in list views
+  - Column view: Resize columns to fit filenames (This is a new setting in macOS 26 Tahoe.)
+  - Search from current folder by default (not from “This Mac”)
 - Hot corners[^hot-corners]
   - Bottom-right: Start screen saver
   - Bottom-left: Disable screen saver